-Kaimur has a glorious heritage and is one the most vibrant regions of Bihar.
-Kaimur is an administrative district lying in the western portion of Bihar with main headquarters of the district being located at Bhabua.
+Kaimur has a glorious heritage and is one of the most vibrant regions of Bihar.
+Kaimur is an administrative district lying in the western portion of Bihar with the main headquarters of the district being located at Bhabua.
 The plains are lush and productive alluvial lands while the plateau regions are rocky.
 The rivers Karmanasha, Durgawati and Kudra border the city.

-History of Kaimur
+History Of Kaimur

 From the 6th B.C. and 5th A.D.
 Kaimur was an integral part of the Magadh Empire ruled by the pre-Mauryans and also the late Gupta rulers of Magadh.
-Kaimur has made an enormous contribution in the Indian Freedom movement. .
+Kaimur has made an enormous contribution in the Indian Freedom movement.

 The Kaimur region experiences varied climatic conditions which vary according to different seasons.
-While summers are hot winters can also be on the extreme, making the period from October to March the best time to travel to the city.
+While summers are hot, winters can also be on the extreme, making the period from October to March the best time to travel to the city.